cert-manager/website/content/docs/devops-tips/prometheus-metrics.md

 description: 'cert-manager usage: Prometheus metrics'
 ---

-To help with operations and insights into cert-manager activities, cert-manager exposes metrics in the [Prometheus](https://prometheus.io/) format from the controller component.
-These are available at the standard `/metrics` path of the controller component's configured HTTP port.
+To help with operations and insights into cert-manager activities, cert-manager exposes metrics in the [Prometheus](https://prometheus.io/) format from the controller and webhook components.
+These are available at the standard `/metrics` endpoint on port `9402` of each component Pod.

 ## Scraping Metrics